FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/README.rst

 For each type of information, the export file or the query file are listed here.
 When a county_id is used in an output file, it is indicated with the letter ``n``.

+For now this is organized based on the requirements, identified by letters or numbers, roughly as included in the email exchanges on public exports for the Audit Center.

 a.
 Seed for randomization